 When the source code to suspected Russian-made malware leaked online in 2013, guess who used it?
 A new release from WikiLeaks claims the CIA borrowed some of the code to bolster its own hacking operations.

-The U.K. is joining the U.S. in its ban restricting passengers from bringing some electronic devices onto flights from the Middle East.
+The U.S. might add other airports to its ban restricting passengers from bringing laptops on board certain flights from the Middle East.

 Amazon could have to hand out more than $70 million in refunds to parents whose kids ran up in-app purchase bills, according to the FTC.

 Companies that choose to outsource their IT operations should be careful.
 Suspected Chinese hackers have been hitting businesses by breaching their third-party IT service providers.